 Returned Check Policy

-- If your check is returned unpaid by your bank for insufficient funds, stopped payment, or account closure, Student Financial Services notifies you and allows you 10 days to make full payment by bank check, money order, or credit card.
+If your check is returned unpaid by your bank for insufficient funds, stopped payment, or account closure, Student Financial Services notifies you to make full payment by bank check, money order, or credit card.

-- If your check is returned unpaid by your bank, for one year, you may only use bank checks or money orders as methods of payment to Harvard Summer School or Harvard Extension School.
+If your check is returned unpaid by your bank, you may only use bank checks or money orders as methods of payment to Harvard Summer School or Harvard Extension School for one year.

 Invalid Credit Cards and Credit Card Chargebacks